 From 1941 the first Dutch volunteers left for the east.
 Frisians featured prominently in this scheme, both in organizing as in volunteering.
 The Frisian Director General of Agriculture Geert Ruiter, and member of the SS, was one of the driving forces of the Dutch government.
 Although the farming sector in the Netherlands was in decline, most volunteers gave as reason their membership of the NSB.

 The whole scheme was an utter disaster, as was everything that came out of the brains of the Nazis.
 The Nazis showed their frustration that the Dutch pioneers soon mingled with the Slavic people, including having sexual affairs with the local non-Germanic women.
 Furthermore, many Dutch farmers transformed into smugglers and fences.
-From 1944 onward, the so-called blutmässig wertvolle Kräfte hastily returned, with their scared genes, to the Netherlands and province Friesland once Russia was in the counter attack all the way to Berlin.
+From 1944 onward, the so-called blutmässig wertvolle Kräfte hastily returned, with their scared genes, to the Netherlands and the province of Friesland once Russia was in the counter attack all the way to Berlin.

 Suggested music